lukekivi/Distributed-Dictionary/README.md

 9. If everything is running correctly you may then go follow the **Runnning a Client** section steps in order to run a client locally.
 10. You can run a client as many times as you want and modify your `command.txt` file between each run.
 See details about the `commands.txt` file in the **Commands** section.
 11. Once you are done it may behoove you too run the `ssh_cleanup_<#>_nodes.sh` script as well.
 This will make subsequent runs easier.
+12. View Results.
+Check **Results** section for more details.

+## Results
+Results can be found in `Distributed-Dictionary/app/logs` directory.
+* Each node will have a log that corresponds to its id.
+If it crashes before it receives a node id it will not have a log and will instead output to its stdout.
+In the logs you will be able to see the flow of transactions and onboarding of new nodes.
+* SuperNode emits a log.
+* The core output will be in the client log.
+It is refreshed each time a client is run.
+This is where the output for all commands is found.

 ### Test 1 - Standard
 Number of Nodes: 5